nabilridhwan/CDAWeatherARMSTelegramBot/README.md

 - Uses the same weather data from myENV app.
 - Get instant weather updates by sending `/weather` command.
 - Webhook based architecture for efficient updates and minimal resource usage.
 Also allows for scaling to multiple instances if needed under load.
+- Secure webhook endpoint with a secret token, generated at runtime, to prevent unauthorized access.

 ## Technologies Used